-6.5.3 This is a H24 continuous voice broadcast of weather information consisting of SIGMETS for the NAT region, terminal forecasts and actual weather observations for the principal airports in North America & Europe provided by Gander, New York and Shanwick.
+5.5.3 This is a H24 continuous voice broadcast of weather information consisting of SIGMETS for the NAT region, terminal forecasts and actual weather observations for the principal airports in North America & Europe provided by Gander, New York and Shanwick.
 Consult State AIPs and NAT Doc 003-HF Management Guidance Material for the North Atlantic Region.

-6.6 HF-COMMUNICATIONS FAILURE
+5.6 COMMUNICATIONS FAILURE

-- 6.6.1 Rules and procedures for the operation of an aircraft following a radio communications failure (RCF) are established to allow ATC to anticipate that aircraft's subsequent actions and thus for ATC to be able to provide a service to all other flights within the same vicinity, so as to ensure the continued safe separation of all traffic.
+- 5.6.1 Rules and procedures for the operation of an aircraft following a radio communications failure (RCF) are established to allow ATC to anticipate that aircraft's subsequent actions and thus for ATC to be able to provide a service to all other flights within the same vicinity, so as to ensure the continued safe separation of all traffic.
 The general principles of such rules and procedures are set out in Annexes 2 and 10 to the ICAO Convention.
-States publish in their AIPs specific RCF rules and regulations to be followed within their particular sovereign airspace. - -Poor HF propagation conditions are the result of ionospheric disturbances.
+States publish in their AIPs specific RCF rules and regulations to be followed within their particular sovereign airspace. - 5.6.2 Poor HF propagation conditions are the result of ionospheric disturbances.
 These are usually caused by sun-spot or solar flare activity creating bursts of charged particles in the solar wind which can spiral down around the Earth's magnetic lines of force and distort or disturb the ionised layers in the stratosphere which are utilised to refract HF radio waves.
 As with the Aurora Borealis, which is of similar origin, these ionospheric disturbances most commonly occur in regions adjacent to the Magnetic Poles.
-Since the Earth's North Magnetic Pole is currently located at approximately 87N 150W, flights through the North Atlantic and Northern Canada regions can, on occasion, experience HF communications difficulties.
-It must be recognised that there is in general an underlying premise in "normal" radio communications failure procedures that they are for use when a single aircraft suffers an on-board communications equipment failure.
-Within the NAT region and some adjacent domestic airspace (e.g. Northern Canada), where HF Voice is used for air ground ATC communications, ionospheric disturbances resulting in poor radio propagation conditions can also interrupt these communications.
-While it is impossible to provide guidance for all situations associated with an HF communications failure, it is, however, extremely important to differentiate between two distinct circumstances: - firstly, an on-board communications equipment failure, resulting in an individual aircraft losing HF communications with ATC and; secondly, the occurrence of poor HF propagation conditions (commonly referred to as "HF Blackouts"), which can simultaneously interrupt HF air-ground communications for many aircraft over a wide area.

-- 6.6.3 Sometimes these disturbances are very wide-spread and HF air-ground communications on all frequencies can be severely disrupted throughout very large areas (e.g. simultaneously affecting the whole of the NAT region and the Arctic.).
-However, at other times the disturbances may be more localised and/or may only affect a specific range of frequencies. - 6.6.4 In this latter circumstance, HF air-ground communications with the intended radio station may be possible on a frequency other than the primary or secondary frequencies previously allocated to an aircraft.
-In the event of encountering poor HF propagation conditions flight crews should try using alternative HF frequencies to contact the intended radio station. - 6.6.5 While these disturbances may be severe, they may only be localized between the aircraft's position and the intended radio station rendering communications with that station impossible on any HF frequency.
-Radio stations providing air-ground services co-operate as a network and it may be possible to communicate with another radio station on HF and request that they relay communications. - 6.6.6 The occurrence of poor HF propagation conditions can simultaneously interrupt HF air-ground communications for many aircraft over a wide area and ATC may be unable to make any interventions to assure safe traffic separations using HF.
+Since the Earth's North Magnetic Pole is currently located at approximately 87N 150W, flights through the North Atlantic and Northern Canada regions can, on occasion, experience HF communications difficulties. - 5.6.3 Sometimes these disturbances are very wide-spread and HF air-ground communications on all frequencies can be severely disrupted throughout very large areas (e.g. simultaneously affecting the whole of the NAT region and the Arctic.).
+However, at other times the disturbances may be more localised and/or may only affect a specific range of frequencies. - In this latter circumstance, HF air-ground communications with the intended radio station may be possible on a frequency other than the primary or secondary frequencies previously allocated to an aircraft.
+In the event of encountering poor HF propagation conditions flight crews should try using alternative HF frequencies to contact the intended radio station. - 5.6.5 While these disturbances may be severe, they may only be localized between the aircraft's position and the intended radio station rendering communications with that station impossible on any HF frequency.
+Radio stations providing air-ground services co-operate as a network and it may be possible to communicate with another radio station on HF and request that they relay communications. - 5.6.6 The occurrence of poor HF propagation conditions can simultaneously interrupt HF air-ground communications for many aircraft over a wide area and ATC may be unable to make any interventions to assure safe traffic separations using HF.
 Flight crews must recognise that an HF blackout may impact the ability of ATC to ensure the safe separation of aircraft.
 Even if using other than HF for regular communications with ATC (CPDLC and SATVOICE), flight crews should still exercise appropriate caution when HF blackout conditions are encountered.